Welcome to software engineering research field!

-Now you want to improve the way you do your challenging tasks so that you can complete them with less time and cost.
-You want to create innovative methods and tools to help other people systematically develop higher quality software faster.
+Now you want to improve the way you do your challenging tasks.
+You want to complete them faster and with lower cost.
+You want to create innovative methods and tools to help other people systematically develop software.
 If this is true then software engineering research is waiting for you.

-An important note is that these books provide you a general view, a big picture of software engineering.
-These books do NOT provide you every detail about all the mentioned topics.
-Instead they provide a great summary about the key problems in software engineering and most of the popular solutions to those problems.
+Although these books provide you a general view and a big picture of software engineering they do not discuss every details about all the mentioned topics.
+Instead they present summaries about the key problems in software engineering and the most popular solutions to those problems.

-In other words, these books provide a background for you so that you could begin to do software engineering research.
+In other words, these books prepare a background for you so that you could begin to do a software engineering research.

-After reading these books you can also review all the topics on this website for detailed information of each topic these books talk about.
+While reading these books you can also review all the topics on this website for detailed information of each topic these books mention.

 In order to begin to do a software engineering research you will need to get the idea of what may be investigated, how to conduct the investigation, what will be produced and how to ensure that what you have found is correct and useful.